SuleimanFarah/sunpy/Ankit-Agrawal.md

-## Project Idea : Implementation of Image Processing methods for Map and MapCube
+## Implementation of Image Processing methods for Map and MapCube

 ### Week 1 and 2:
 (17th June - 30th June)